 Beyond the essential maintenance tasks mentioned earlier, there are additional steps you can take to keep your used car in top condition.
 These include replacing the timing belt, inspecting and replacing brake pads, checking and replacing the battery, keeping the car clean and waxed, and regularly checking and topping up fluids.

 The timing belt is a critical component of your engine, as it synchronizes the crankshaft and camshaft rotation, ensuring proper engine function.
 A worn or damaged timing belt can lead to engine failure and costly repairs.
-Generally, replacing the timing belt every 95,000 to 150,000 km is recommended, but consult your owner's manual for specific recommendations based on your vehicle's make and model.
+Generally, replacing the timing belt every 60,000 to 100,000 miles is recommended, but consult your owner's manual for specific recommendations based on your vehicle's make and model.

 Brake pads play a vital role in your car's safety, as they provide the necessary friction to stop your vehicle.
 Worn brake pads can decrease stopping efficiency and cause damage to other brake components.
 It is essential to inspect your brake pads regularly and replace them if they are worn or damaged.
-Generally, brake pads should be replaced every 45,000 to 100,000 km, depending on your driving habits and the type of brake pads installed.
+Generally, brake pads should be replaced every 30,000 to 70,000 miles, depending on your driving habits and the type of brake pads installed.

 Your car's battery is responsible for providing the electrical power needed to start and run your vehicle.
 A weak or dead battery can leave you stranded and cause damage to other electrical components.
 Regularly checking your battery's terminals for corrosion and ensuring they are clean can help prevent battery failure.
 Additionally, it is advised to replace your battery every 3 to 5 years, depending on your driving habits and the climate in your area.